Why tabletop roleplaying conventions are amazing

 5. Hang out with old friends who live far away

 Made friends with people at a faraway convention?
-Or got to know someone in an online game session who lives in another country?
-Chances are high that you might not see them face-to-face for a while.
-So, this is also a good reason to go to large regional conventions.
-Seeing all those friends again who live too far away to casually visit at the weekend.
+Or did you get to know someone in an online game session who lives in another country?
+Chances are high that you might not see them face-to-face for a while, so this is also a good reason to go to large regional conventions.
+Seeing all those friends again who live too far away to casually visit for a weekend will feel amazing.
 It’s great to catch up with old friends over a beer or coffee and talk about the games they’ve played since you last met up.

 6. Play freeforms and larps with big groups

 Looking for a bunch of super motivated players in one spot to do a big freeform or larp game?
 Then go to a roleplaying convention.
-It can be difficult to organise a freeform or mini-larp with 10+ players including a location on your own.
+It can be difficult to organize a freeform or mini-larp with 10+ players and a location on your own.
 But at a convention, everything you need comes together naturally.
-I had so many great and extraordinary freeforms at cons, it’s amazing.
-A masquerade ball in 1920s Arkham, being a passenger on the Hindenburg airship, aboard the Titanic or at a psytrance festival – just to name a few.
+I’ve had so many extraordinary freeforms at cons, it’s amazing.
+A masquerade ball in 1920s Arkham, being a passenger on the Hindenburg airship, aboard the Titanic, or at a psytrance festival, just to name a few.

 7. Enjoy a short holiday and travel

 Sometimes it’s just about getting a few days off from your daily routine.
-A tabletop RPG convention is a great reason to travel, enjoy a road trip with good friends, see new locations and meet new people.
-And don’t forget the anticipation to a con.
-Months before an event I enjoy being part of Facebook groups for a con, reading the latest news from the organizers, watching the participant list fill with familiar names, see the timeslot board fill with all the great games and so on.
+A tabletop RPG convention is a great reason to travel, enjoy a road trip with good friends, see new locations, and meet new people.
+And don’t forget the anticipation of an upcoming con.
+Months before an event I enjoy being part of con Facebook groups, reading the latest news from the organizers, watching the participant list fill with familiar names, see the timeslot board fill up with all the great games, and so on.

 Want to pitch your newest idea for a roleplaying game to a publisher?
-Fancy talking to a podcaster or Youtuber from the scene?
+Fancy talking to a YouTuber from the scene?
 Want to find GMs for your own RPG event?
-Chances are high that you’ll meet them at one of the bigger roleplaying game conventions, because events like these are great for a bit of networking.
-Buy them a beer or coffee and have chat with them.
+Chances are high that you’ll meet them at one of the bigger roleplaying game conventions, because events like these are great for networking.
+Buy them a coffee and have a chat with them.
 Play it cool, don’t be too pushy, and people will open up.
 Or if you get the chance, play a game with them.
 I got to know some of the coolest people in the community by participating in one of their game sessions.

 Bonus: Do some shopping

-The big conventions usually have one or more shops at the venue.
-They’re a great opportunity to buy that new game you just had a chance to play.
+The big conventions usually have a few shops at the venue.
+They’re a great opportunity to buy that new game you have just been dying to play.
 Or go fetch some souvenirs like a new set of dice or that shiny GM screen.
-Make sure to check their stands, because at cons there are often some great deals or rare tomes to be found.
+Make sure to check their stands, because there are often some great deals or rare tomes to be found at conventions.